 Wrap them individually in plastic wrap, place in a freezer-safe plastic bag, then freeze for up to 3 months.

-How To Serve Irish Soda Bread Muffins
+What To Serve With Irish Soda Bread Muffins

 Irish Soda Bread is synonymous with St. Patrick’s Day, so you’ll want to serve these muffins alongside these Irish recipes: